No-Reference Image Quality Assessment by Hallucinating Pristine Features: Related Works

 \subsection{Quality-Aware Feature Extraction based NR-IQA}

 {Typically, conventional NR-IQA methods extract the quality-aware features based on the natural scene statistics (NSS) and predict the image quality by evaluating the destruction of naturalness.
 In \cite{mittal2012no,ye2013real}, based on the Mean-Subtracted Contrast-Normalized (MSCN) coefficients, the NSS are modeled with a generalized Gaussian distribution and the quality can be estimated by the distribution discrepancy.} The NSS features have also been exploited in the wavelet domain, \cite{moorthy2010two,hou2014blind,tang2011learning,wang2006quality}.
-In \cite{tang2011learning}, to discriminate degraded and undegraded images, the complex pyramid wavelet transform is performed and the magnitudes and phases of the wavelet coefficients are characterized as the NSS descriptor. {Analogously, in \cite{saad2012blind}, the discrete cosine transform (DCT) is introduced for NSS model construction, leading to a Bayesian inference based NR-IQA model.} Considering the structural information is highly quality-relevant, the joint statistics of gradient magnitude and Laplacian of Gaussian response are utilized in \cite{xue2014blind} to model the statistical naturalness.
-In \cite{sun21.mm}, the hybrid features consisting of texture components, structure information and intra-predicted modes are extracted and unified for adaptive bitrate estimation.
-Recently, there has been a surge interest in deep-feature extraction for NR-IQA.
-In \cite{kang2014convolutional}, a shallow ConvNet is first utilized for the patch-based NR-IQA learning.
-This work is extended by DeepBIQ \cite{bianco2018use}, where a pre-tranined convolutional neural network (CNN) is fine-tuned for the generic image description.
-Instead of learning only from the quality score, the multi-task CNN was proposed in \cite{kang2015simultaneous}, in which both the quality estimation and distortion identification are learned simultaneously for the better quality degradation measure.
-However, although those deep-learning based methods have achieved high performance improvement, the insufficient training data usually create the over-fitting problem.
+In \cite{tang2011learning}, to discriminate degraded and undegraded images, the complex pyramid wavelet transform is performed and the magnitudes and phases of the wavelet coefficients are characterized as the NSS descriptor. {Analogously, in \cite{saad2012blind}, the discrete cosine transform (DCT) is introduced for NSS model construction, leading to a Bayesian inference-based NR-IQA model.} Considering the structural information is highly quality-relevant, the joint statistics of gradient magnitude and Laplacian of Gaussian response are utilized in \cite{xue2014blind} to model the statistical naturalness.
+In \cite{sun21.mm}, the hybrid features consisting of texture components, structural information and intra-predicted modes are extracted and unified for adaptive bitrate estimation.
+Recently, there has been a surging interest in deep-feature extraction for NR-IQA.
+In \cite{kang2014convolutional}, a shallow ConvNet is first utilized for patch-based NR-IQA learning.
+This work is extended by DeepBIQ \cite{bianco2018use}, where a pre-trained convolutional neural network (CNN) is fine-tuned for the generic image description.
+Instead of learning only from the quality score, the multi-task CNN was proposed in \cite{kang2015simultaneous}, in which both the quality estimation and distortion identification are learned simultaneously for a better quality degradation measure.
+However, although those deep-learning based methods have achieved high-performance improvement, insufficient training data usually create the over-fitting problem.
 To alleviate this issue, extra synthetic databases \textit{e.g.} \cite{zhang2018blind,ma2017end,chen2021no} have been proposed for more generalized model learning.
 The training data can also be enriched by ranking learning.
-In \cite{liu2017rankiqa, niu2019siamese,ying2020quality,chen2021no}, the quality scores of an image pair are regressed and ranked, leading to the more quality-sensitive feature extraction.
+In \cite{liu2017rankiqa, niu2019siamese,ying2020quality,chen2021no}, the quality scores of an image pair are regressed and ranked, leading to the more quality-sensitive feature extraction. \bl{In~\cite{li2020norm,li2021unified}, to accelerate the model convergence, “Norm-in-Norm” loss was proposed.
+The embedded normalization has been proved to be able to improve the smoothness of the loss landscape.
+It is generally acknowledged that combining different databases for IQA can highly enrich the training samples.
+However, the annotation shift usually causes unreliable data fusion.
+In~\cite{zhang2021uncertainty}, Zhang \textit{et al.} adopted rank-based learning to account for this problem, and the MOS uncertainty is also explored during optimization.
+The distortion type identification and quality regression are learned successively in ~\cite{yan2021precise}, aiming to capture more accurate distortion.}